everx-labs/sdk-samples/demo/paginate-transactions/README.md

-# Examples of working with multisig wallet, querying and subscribing.
+# Example of pagination of blockchain transactions in workchain 0

 ## Prerequisites